seeq12/angular-editable-text/README.md

 	return d.promise;
 }
 ```

+If the gg-on-change handler returns a promise, the resolved value will be used to update the model.
+If the promise
+is rejected, the `gg-on-reject` handler is called and the model is reverted to its original value.

 While the promise is being resolved, a default text - "Working..." will show.
 In the configuration section you can
 learn how to change it.